Anatomy, Head and Neck, Tensor Veli Palatini Muscle

 Clinical Significance

-Middle ear disease, like otitis media, have various probable mechanisms; one mechanism, in particular, involves the tensor veli palatini.
+Middle ear disease, like otitis media, has various probable mechanisms; one mechanism, in particular, involves the tensor veli palatini.
 Because the TVP is effective in opening the nasopharyngeal orifice, it can cause Eustachian tube dysfunction via obstruction if the muscle loses its function.[12]
 Other forms of obstruction are inflammation, invasion, and paralysis.[10]
 Because the TVP is called dilator tubae in specific anatomical regions, this emphasizes its significant role in the Eustachian tube's function.

 Other Issues